yhyang04/yhyang04.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior undergraduate student at **Sichuan University**.
 Currently, I am a research intern at the **University of Virginia**, working with [Prof. Jundong Li](https://jundongli.github.io/).
-Previously, I was a research assistant at Chongqing University.
+Previously, I was a research assistant at **Chongqing University**.

+My research interests mainly focus on the following directions:
+1.**Graph Mining & Data Mining**
+   - Graph neural networks, representation learning, and their applications in recommendation systems and scientific discovery.
+2. **Machine Learning & Trustworthy AI**
+   - Robust and fair learning, interpretability, and responsible deployment.
+3. **Natural Language Processing & Large Language Models**
+   - Language understanding, knowledge integration, and AI for science.
+I am also willing to exploring other emerging areas in artificial intelligence that inspire me！

 A data-driven personal website